 If you want to calculate the video file size, you need to sum the data size of each of these digital still images.
-It means that the total file size can be found as
+It means that we can find the total file size using:

 The file size is expressed in data size units, such as bytes, kilobytes, or megabytes.